SiegelDaniel/phoenixproject/README.md

 - All repositories currently do not support bulk/batch operations.

 # Controller
 - The controller currently uses the domain models as DTOs to the frontend.
 A clean separation of concerns would allow for DTOs, Domain Models and DAOs to be separate.

+# Frontend
+- As it is written in JS, the frontend practically provides no Type-safety.
+This can be migitated by porting it to Typescript.
+- The styling is very rudimentary and can be improved drastically.
+- The URLs are hardcoded into the frontend and could be made configurable by an environment variable.
+(This is especially interesting for docker-compose deployment)